 The most important thing to remember when pruning your lilac is that it blooms on old wood.
 This means that the flower buds were formed last year so if you prune in the fall or the spring, you will be cutting off branches that have flowers buds.
 Your shrub will not bloom well or not at all.
 The best time to prune is right after your bush has finished blooming.
 It has not yet had time to form new buds for next year so you won’t have to worry about accidentally cutting off next year’s flowers.

 You should remove any dead or diseased branches or stems and any branches that are crossing each other.
 Lilacs are prone to powdery mildew which can occur due to poor air circulation.
 Good practice is to thin out the stems to encourage good air circulation.

 Once established, lilacs can live for hundreds of years.
 The downside is that the older stems do not bloom as well.
-You can rejuvenate an old lilac using what I call The Three Year Plan.
+You can revive an old lilac using what is known as rejuvenation pruning.
 The first year, remove ⅓ of the oldest, thickest stems cutting them down right to the ground.
 The plant will produce new growth to replace what you have pruned away.
 The following year, remove half of the remaining old thick stems.
 More new growth will appear to replace the removed stems.
 The third year, remove all of the old thick stems that are left for another flush of new growth.
 You will be left with vigorous, new growth that will produce more blossoms.